LaunchPadLab/decanter/.github/ISSUE_TEMPLATE/BUG_REPORT.md

+---
+name: Bug Report
+about: Report a bug with Decanter
+labels: bug
+---

 <!--
   Please fill out this template with all the relevant information so we can understand what's going on and fix the issue.
 We encourage you to submit a PR